laixintao/iredis/iredis/data/commands/hello.md

   switching to the specified protocol.
 In this way there is no need to call `AUTH` before `HELLO` when setting up new connections.
-Note that the username can be set to "default" in order to authenticate against a server that does not use ACLs, but the simpler `requirepass` machanism of Redis before version 6.
+Note that the username can be set to "default" in order to authenticate against a server that does not use ACLs, but the simpler `requirepass` mechanism of Redis before version 6.
 - `SETNAME <clientname>`: this is equivalent to also call `CLIENT SETNAME`.